qcscine/molassembler/README.md

 ## Features

-- MOLFile input and output, stereocenter assignment detection from 3D coordinates if present
+- XYZ input and output.
+Graph connectivity is interpreted from pairwise distances, and stereocenter permutations are detected from 3D information.
+- MOLFile input and output.
+Graph connectivity is imported from the file.
+  Stereocenter permutations are detected from 3D coordinates (if present).
 - Stereocenters are considered from trigonal pyramidal all the way up to square antiprismatic local geometries.